 The practice is very transformative and the techniques are being shared in some of the finest hospitals in the country to alleviate the suffering of people for whom modern medicine has no solutions

-This video shows Healing and the Mind, author, Bill Moyers interviewing Jo Kabat-Zin, Ph.D at the University of Massachusetts Medical Center.
+This video shows Healing and the Mind, Author, Bill Moyers interviewing Jon Kabat-Zin, Ph.D at the University of Massachusetts Medical Center.
 They discuss the use mindfulness and relaxation techniques to alleviate chronic pain.

 When we think we are the feeling, the feeling controls us.
 But when we realize it is just a feeling, we can learn from it and then take steps to heal it.